 Tell Claude:

-Take the red pill.
 Initialize your SAGE memory.

 Install the MCP SuperAssistant Chrome extension.
 It bridges MCP tools between your browser and local services.